Garnet is one of our Favorite Semi Precious Gemstones out of all of them for us at Navneet Gems And Minerals and there are Many Reasons Why.

 The different shades of Red Garnet available are outlined in short below:

 - When Garnet can come in so many different colors and shades, then why not different qualities.
 There are mostly two qualities of Garnets in the market generally, one is with inclusions and the next one is without inclusions.
-The ones without inclusions depend on which stone they are, but are made into cut stones usually and sometimes into cabochons.
-Most of the Silver companies outside Asia use the Clean Garnet because the price is barely some percentage lower than the ones with Inclusions, but companies that have lower production cost like those in India use a lot of Commercial quality of Garnets.
+The ones without inclusions depend on which stone they are but are made into cut stones usually and sometimes into cabochons.
+Most of the Silver companies outside Asia use the Clean Garnet because the price is barely some percentage lower than the ones with Inclusions, but companies that have lower production costs like those in India use a lot of Commercial quality of Garnets.

 The importance of Garnet in the Gems and Jewellery industry.

 There is barely any gemstone that comes in between Garnet’s ways, it is a gemstone they say that has no competition.
 At that price range, at that price, what can you get that gives out the best color in today’s market which is red, undoubtedly because of it being the “color of our heart”.
 Ruby, forget it.
 Today’s Red and Pink Tourmaline prices forget it.
 What you do not forget is Garnet then, the variety of Garnets makes this the most important color and stone in today’s market.
 It was never this important but since people started falling in love again in the late 20th century, the importance of this color increased to a point where they couldn’t resist wearing red jewelry.
 No matter what happens, red will never go away.
 Red is the color ladies love to wear, and the men love to gift to the lady of their dreams.
 In conclusion, Garnet will never leave this industry unless one unfortunate day it completely runs out.